You’re A Balancing Act. We Can Help.

 Bystander Intervention Training

 Wake Forest University is committed to providing a safe, secure and healthy environment for all members of the University community.
-As part of our comprehensive program for first-year students, Wake Forest University requires you to complete two online programs:
+As part of our comprehensive program for first-year students, Wake Forest University requires you to complete four online programs:

 - As part of Wake Forest University’s efforts to prevent sexual misconduct and interpersonal violence, students are required to complete Part 1 of Sexual Assault Prevention for Undergraduates, an online course that defines behaviors that constitute sexual misconduct, ways to prevent sexual misconduct through bystander intervention, the avenues that are available to report sexual misconduct and the support resources available for students. sopr.wfu.edu